FaezehRajabiKouchi/Diabetic-lesions-Python/README.md

 The code has been developed in Spyder IDE with python 3.9

-Tensoeflow has been used to create the model
+TensorFlow has been used to create the model

 #### To run the project: